Eisenmangel bei Frauen - Das sind die besten Lebensmittel

 • Hemoglobin content of red blood cells (Hb value)

-• Level of iron storage (serum ferritin value)
+• Iron storage level (serum ferritin value)

-If the Hb value and transferrin saturation are within the normal range with a low serum ferritin value (<30 μg/l), we speak of alatent Eisenmangel.
-Since the storage iron has been broken, but the body's iron requirements can still be covered by the iron storage, the latent iron deficiency often goes unnoticed at first or is accompanied by non-specific symptoms such as fatigue, irritability, concentration disorders, headaches or susceptibility to infections.
-In the case of latent iron deficiency, anemia is not yet present.
+If the Hb value and transferrin saturation are within the normal range and the serum ferritin value is low (<30 µg/l), this is referred to as latent iron deficiencyBecause the stored iron has been broken down, but the body's iron needs can still be met from iron stores, latent iron deficiency often goes unnoticed at first or is accompanied by nonspecific symptoms such as fatigue, irritability, difficulty concentrating, headaches, or susceptibility to infections.
+Latent iron deficiency does not yet involve anemia.

-In the case of prolonged iron deficiency, iron stores are depleted, so that there is not enough iron available for the formation of new red blood cells.
-Due to the lack of iron, the hemoglobin content of red blood cells decreases.
-The Hb value falls below the normal value in women of 12-16 g/dl.
-The blood count shows that the number and size of red blood cells decreases due to the lack of blood pigments.
-A decrease in transferrin saturation in blood serum shows that fewer transport proteins are loaded with iron.
-It is only now that it is possible to speak of aEisenmangelanämie(also manifest iron deficiency).
+If iron deficiency persists for a longer period, iron stores are depleted, so that not enough iron available for the formation of new red blood cells.
+Due to the lack of iron The hemoglobin content of the red blood cells decreases.
+The Hb value falls below the normal value for women of 12-16 g/dl.
+The blood count shows that the number and size of the red blood cells are reduced due to the hemoglobin deficiency.
+A decrease in transferrin saturation in the blood serum shows that fewer transport proteins with iron Only now can we speak of a Iron deficiency anemia (also manifest iron deficiency).

 Proper nutrition for iron deficiency